Archdeacon: Coptic Christians

 In the Coptic Orthodox church, an archdeacon is the highest rank in the order of deacons.
 The lower ranks of the diaconate are deacon, subdeacon, lector and cantor, the holders of which ranks the Coptic people generically refer to as "deacons".
 However, the rank of archdeacon is lower than the rank of a priest.
-Thus it is possible for a deaconess to be appointed to the rank of an archdeaconess within the Coptic Orthodox tradition.
+Thus it is possible for a deacon to be appointed to the rank of an archdeacon within the Coptic Orthodox tradition.